MichaelIsrael/v4l2ctl/README.md

 All documentation can be found [here](https://v4l2ctl.readthedocs.io/).

 # Testing
-There is a lot to be tested and inforunately, I don't have enough camera devices to test all features.
+There is a lot to be tested and unfortunately, I don't have enough camera devices to test all features.
 If you find any bugs or problems, please don't hesitate to open an [issue](https://github.com/MichaelIsrael/v4l2ctl/issues).